evenheno/aq-motors-home-assignment/README.md

 ## Home Assignment
-for Aquarius Motors by Or Even Hen (29/12/2022)
+For Aquarius Motors by Or Even Hen (29/12/2022)

 # WebClient
 * cd WebClient